omni-us/jsonargparse/DOCUMENTATION.rst

 .. note::

     The registering of types is only intended for simple types.
-By default any class used as a type hint is considered a sub-class (see :ref:`sub-classes`) which might be good for many use cases.
-If a class is registered with :func:`.register_type` then the sub-class option is no longer available.
+By default any class used as a type hint is considered a subclass (see :ref:`sub-classes`) which might be good for many use cases.
+If a class is registered with :func:`.register_type` then the subclass option is no longer available.

 .. _custom-types: